AadSama0404/FusionModel/README.md

 # FusionModel

 ## Background and Framework
 **Fusion Model** is an interpretable clone-based prognostic prediction model for patient cohorts comprising heterogeneous subgroups.
-It outputs a binary prediction indicating non-response (0) or response (1) as well as the corresponding probability of response between 0 and 1 which we call the sample-score.
+It outputs a binary prediction indicating non-response (0) or response (1) as well as the corresponding probability of response between 0 and 1 which called the sample-score.
 ![Overview.png](https://github.com/AadSama0404/FusionModel/blob/main/Overview.png)

 ## Installation and Usage